smart-village-solutions/anonymizer_rails/README.md

 of the gem.

 ## Usage
-The Anonymizer gem adds two methods to Your Active Record Models: data_to_anonymize is a class method.
+The Anonymizer gem adds two methods to Your Active Record Models, data_to_anonymize and anonymize_data.

+data_to_anonymize is a class method.
 It is used to configure which attributes should be anonymized.
 In Your model it is called like this:
 ```ruby